 About House of Dwarfs

-The staff at House of Dwarfs are committed to creating a warm and inviting atmosphere in which children and their families feel at home We expect to work in partnership with the families in our care to create a surrounding that reflects each and everyone’s culture and beliefs We value family input and participation in developing the environment materials and planning of our center We strive to create an environment that promotes inquisitiveness in all realms of development.
+The staff at House of Dwarfs are committed to creating a warm and inviting atmosphere in which children and their families feel at home.
+We expect to work in partnership with the families in our care to create surroundings that reflect each and everyone’s culture and beliefs.
+We value family input and participation in developing the environment materials and planning of our centre.
+We strive to create an environment that promotes inquisitiveness in all realms of development.

-We teach the children communication skills which will assist them in problem solving We teach them how to assess problems between each other and create solutions to their difficulties We believe in fair and rioft9hysical methods to solve a conflict Our goal is to develop self-confidence self-control and sensitivity in the children’s interactions with others.
+We teach the children communication skills which will assist them in problem solving.
+We teach them how to assess problems between each other and create solutions to any difficulties.
+We believe in fair and non-physical methods to solve a conflict.
+Our goal is to develop self-confidence, self-control, and sensitivity in the children’s interactions with others.

-The staff agree that the best strategy for child learning is through play Real play is essential to the child’s development We believe very strongly that children increase their knowledge and understanding through the manipulation of materials and participation in activities That is through play the children are setting the foundation for skills such as reading and math required for school.
-We also think that play is a valuable tool for children to practice social skills.
+Our staff agree that the best strategy for child learning is through play.
+Real play is essential to a child’s development.
+We believe very strongly that children increase their knowledge and understanding through the manipulation of materials and participation in activities.
+We also believe that it is through play that children set up a foundation for skills such as reading and math that are required in school.
+We also think that play is a valuable tool for children to learn social skills.

-We at House of Dwarfs believe in creating a child entered curriculum where there are long periods of time when a child can engage in continuous self-initiated play.
-This allows the child to plan play and complete his/her activities.
+At the House of Dwarfs we believe in creating a child-centered curriculum where there are periods of time when a child can engage in continuous self-initiated play.
+This allows the child to plan their play and complete his/her activities.
 The staff observes and records the children’s interests and then provide materials and activities that reflect those interests.